Wirt H. Wills: Career and research

-Publishing

-As a scholar, Wills has written and co-authored many articles and books dealing with Southwestern Archaeology.
+Wills has written and co-authored articles and books dealing with Southwestern Archaeology.
 The first book co-written by Wills was entitled “The Archaeological Correlates of Hunter-Gatherer Societies: Studies From the Ethnographic Record” in 1980.
-Wills has also written extensive articles that have been published by the journal of field archaeology.
+Wills has also written articles that have been published by the journal of field archaeology.
 In 2006, Wills wrote “The Late Archaic Across the Borderlands: From Foraging to Farming” which described the transition of foraging for food to the use of agriculture for food development.